 5. What Are the Environmental Benefits of Bamboo Flooring and How Sustainable is it?

 The environmental impact of bamboo flooring is huge and offers green-conscious homeowners many benefits.
 As we are becoming more concerned about the sustainability of products we use around the home, bamboo flooring is like a breath of fresh air.
-In comparison to other woods, bamboo replenishes itself much quicker as a grass – making it a highly renewable source.
+In comparison to other woods, bamboo replenishes itself much quicker than grass – making it a highly renewable source.

 6. How Durable Is Bamboo Flooring?

-The durability of bamboo flooring depends on three factors, stalk construction (for example, woven strand bamboo flooring), materials added (adhesives) and the overall quality of the bamboo.
+The durability of bamboo flooring depends on three factors, stalk construction (for example, woven strand bamboo flooring), materials added (adhesives), and the overall quality of the bamboo.

-Homeowners often find it hard to comprehend just how durable bamboo flooring is compared to other hardwoods because it’s not actually a wood itself.
+Homeowners often find it hard to comprehend just how durable bamboo flooring is compared to other hardwoods because it’s not actually wood itself.
 Its durability tends to come from the compression used when manufacturing and producing bamboo.
 The most hardwearing form of bamboo goes under 2000 tonnes (the equivalent of two jumbo jets) of pressure to make for an incredibly dent-resistant surface.

 7. How Will My Bamboo Flooring React to Humidity?